AdKats/AdKats/README.md

 <b>TeamSwap is NOT an autobalancer</b> (look up other plugins for that functionality), it is for manual player moving
 only.<br/><br/>

+NOTE 3.1.1: Teamswap queues have been disabled while more testing is completed, all commands are called instantly for the time being.
+Queues will be re-enabled when testing of the queue control is complete.

 TeamSwap is a server-smart player moving system which offers two major benefits over the default system.
 Normally when trying to move a player to a full team the command just fails at the server level, now the player is dropped on a queue until a slot opens on that side.
 They can keep playing on their side until that slot opens, since when it does they